Letter 199: Your letter was full of the wisdom I expected, and I was glad to receive it -- glad both for what you said about our...

 To Germanus.
 (360)

-See to it then that you make the voyage safe for him, both by helping him yourself and by arranging for the provincial governor to follow your example.
-I promised him you would do this, and it would be your part not to clothe me in shame.
+So that you may make his voyage safe for him both by aiding him yourself and by inducing the prefect to imitate your conduct; for I have promised that you will do these things, and it would be your part not to clothe me in disgrace.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.